 - 1 egg white lightly beaten

-- 1-2 tsp granulated sugar
+- 1-2 teaspoon granulated sugar

 - Add cold water until it just forms into a dough - be sure to only add water as needed as you don't want the dough to be too wet.
 Form dough into a ball and cut on half.
 Press into a disk-like shape, wrap tightly in plastic wrap and chill for 30 minutes in the refrigerator before using.

 - In another large bowl, whisk both sugars together.
 Toss gently with sliced peaches to coat and set aside for 1 hour.

-- Preheat oven to 425 degrees.
+- Preheat oven to 425°F.

 - Pour mixture into a small saucepan on low heat and whisk until thickened.
 Be sure to whisk constantly because it may over-thicken very fast and become gloppy.
-(If this happens don't panic, just whisk furiously and it will smooth out!
+If this happens don't panic, just whisk furiously and it will smooth out.
 You want it to be thick enough to coat the back of a spoon and when you slide your finger across, the line should stay for a few seconds.

-- Bake for 10 minutes at 425 degrees then turn temperature down to 350 degrees for 40-45 minutes.
+- Bake for 10 minutes at 425°F then turn temperature down to 350 degrees for 40-45 minutes.
 After about 25 minutes, you may notice the edges are starting to brown.
-If this happens, cover just the edges with foil and bake for the remaining time.
-Pie is done when the top is very lightly browned.
-(While baking, you may notice liquid rises to the top but don't worry, by the time baking is done it will thicken up beautifully.)
+If this happens, cover just the edges with foil or a pie shield and bake for the remaining time.
+Pie is done when the top is very lightly browned and filling is bubbling.
+While baking, you may notice liquid rises to the top but don't worry, by the time baking is done it will thicken up beautifully.

 The provided nutritional information is an estimate per serving.
 Accuracy is not guaranteed.